 4. Determine or clarify the meaning of unknown and multiple-meaning words and phrases by using context clues, analyzing meaningful word parts, and consulting general and specialized reference materials, as appropriate.

-5. Demonstrate understanding of figurative language, word relationships and nuances in word meanings.
+5. Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.

-6. Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.
+6. Acquire and use accurately and expressively a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge.

 Language Standards Pre-K–5 [L]

-The following standards for grades pre-k–5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
+The following standards for grades pre-K–5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Students advancing through the grades are expected to meet each year’s grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.
-Beginning in grade 3, skills and understandings that are particularly likely to require continued attention in higher grades as they are applied to increasingly sophisticated writing and speaking are marked with an asterisk (*).
-See the table on page 41 for a complete list and Appendix A of the Common Core State Standards for an example of how these skills develop in sophistication.
+For example, though sentence fragments may receive the most attention in grade 4, more nuanced discussions of the topic should develop throughout the later grades as students continue to analyze speakers’ and authors’ sentence structure, vary syntax for effect in their own speaking and writing, and more.